KianBahasadri/bahasadri.com/docs/features/file-hosting/FEATURES.md

 ### Content Distribution

-Distribute files to a wide audience by sharing a single link.
+Distribute files to a wide audience by sharing a single link or QR code.
 Useful for sharing resources, media files, or documents.
+QR codes make it especially easy to share files in person or in printed materials.

+### QR Code Sharing

+Generate QR codes for file links to share files quickly in person.
+Recipients can scan the QR code with their phone camera to instantly access the file, eliminating the need to type or copy long URLs.

 ### Access Monitoring